CartoDB/web-sdk/docs/guides/01-getting-started.md

 In order to render data from CARTO you need to have a CARTO account and then get the necessary [credentials](/developers/fundamentals/authorization/).

-The first thing you need to do is [authenticate the client](/developers/carto-vl/reference/#cartosetdefaultauth) with your `username` and `apiKey`.
-For guides and examples, we use the public CARTO account so you can try out the library:
+The first thing you need to do is authenticate the client with [`carto.auth.setDefaultCredentials`](ToDo: add link to API reference), using your own `username` and `apiKey`.
+For guides and examples, we use the `public` CARTO account so you can try out the library:

 ```js
 carto.auth.setDefaultCredentials({ username: 'public' });